sharepointoscar/devopsoscar.github.io/_posts/2020-06-24-protect-jenkins-x-apps-sso.md

 ![Testing Features](/img/ambassador/ambassador_jenkins_x.png)

 # Overview
-Microservice orchestrated by Kubernetes sometimes need not be public facing.
+Microservice orchestrated by Kubernetes sometimes need not be public-facing.

-There are many options to secure an end point, however, in this post we walk through configuring [Datawire's Ambassador Edge Stack](https://getambassador.io) to protect an app which has been put through CI/CD and published via Jenkins X.  We enable SSO to leverage existing identitiy management using Azure Active Directory all in AWS and EKS.
+There are many options to secure an endpoint, however, in this post we walk through configuring [Datawire's Ambassador Edge Stack](https://getambassador.io) to protect an app which has been put through CI/CD and published via Jenkins X.  We enable SSO to leverage existing identity management using Azure Active Directory all in AWS and EKS.

-In this post I also walk you through installing Jenkins X on AWS EKS first, then installing and configuring Ambassador.
-Of course, if you have a **Jenkins X** cluster already, you can skip to the **Setup Ambasador Edge Stack** section.
+I also walk you through installing Jenkins X on AWS EKS first, then installing and configuring Ambassador.
+Of course, if you have a **Jenkins X** cluster already, you can skip to the **Setup Ambassador Edge Stack** section.

+**GitHub Repo**: You can [clone](https://github.com/jenkins-oscar/skiapp/tree/ambassador-annotations) the repo specific branch.

 # Create EKS Cluster
-For this scenario we will use AWS EKS
+For this scenario, we will use AWS EKS

 Create an EKS cluster using `eksctl` using the following command